 Base Salary.
 Base salary is established based on the experience, skills, knowledge and responsibilities required of the executive officers in their roles.
-When establishing the 2008 base salaries of the executive officers, a number of factors were considered, including the years of service of the individual, the individual's duties and responsibilities, the ability to replace the individual, and market data on similar positions with competitive companies as information becomes available to us informally through recruitment, search consultants in connection with recent hiring efforts and through our directors' experience with other companies.
+When determining the 2009 base salaries of the executive officers, a number of factors were considered, including the individual's duties and responsibilities, our ability to replace the individual, and market data on similar positions with competitive companies as information becomes available to us informally through recruitment, search consultants in connection with recent hiring efforts and through our directors' experience with other companies.
 We seek to maintain base salaries that are competitive with the marketplace to allow us to attract and retain executive talent.
-Salaries for executive officers are reviewed on an annual basis by the Compensation Committee, at the time of a promotion or other change in level of responsibilities, as well as when competitive circumstances may require review.
+Salaries for executive officers are reviewed on an annual basis, typically in the first quarter, by the Compensation Committee, at the time of a promotion or other change in level of responsibilities, as well as when competitive circumstances may require review.
 Increases in salary are based on evaluation of factors such as the individual's level of responsibility and performance.
+Due to the uncertainty associated with the 2009 global economic environment, none of our named executive officers received an increase in base salary for 2009.

 Annual Cash Bonus Incentive.
 We maintain an Annual Cash Bonus Plan, or Bonus Plan, pursuant to which senior management employees are eligible to receive annual cash bonuses equal to a percentage of their annual salary with actual payouts determined based upon our achievement of a budgeted EBITDA attributable to our dredging segment.
+We amended the Bonus Plan in May 2009 so that each of our named executive officers is eligible under the senior management provisions of the Bonus Plan.
 For purposes of the Bonus Plan, budgeted EBITDA is set annually by the Board of Directors.
 EBITDA under the Bonus Plan is calculated as earnings before interest, taxes, depreciation and amortization attributable to our dredging segment.
-We believe that dredging EBITDA, a non-GAAP financial measure, is helpful in assessing the overall performance of our business and is helpful in highlighting trends in our dredging business because the items excluded in calculating dredging EBITDA have little or no bearing on our day-to-day operating performance.
-The Board of Directors set \$45.6 million as 2008 budgeted EBITDA attributable to our dredging segment; this is the amount of 2008 budgeted dredging EBITDA that we used for our internal budgeting purposes
+We believe that dredging EBITDA, a non-GAAP financial measure, is helpful in assessing and highlighting trends in the overall performance of our dredging business, because it is a transparent measure of our operating performance.
+In February 2009, the Board of Directors set \$54.6 million as 2009 budgeted EBITDA attributable to our dredging segment; this was the same as our internal 2009 budgeted dredging EBITDA.
+The Compensation Committee periodically reviews the Bonus Plan to ensure that it continues to provide an appropriate short-term incentive to our named executive officers.

 The Compensation Committee retains discretion to adjust actual dredging EBITDA in order to assure that the intents and purposes of the Bonus Plan are effectuated.
-Reasons for adjustments could include removing the effects of unanticipated events, such as unbudgeted accounting changes, project restructurings, balance sheet adjustments and similar items which, unless excluded, would produce unintended consequences that are inconsistent with the alignment of the interests of named executive officers with those of our stockholders and to provide financial incentives to named executive officers to effectively implement our business plan and goals.
-In 2008, no adjustments were made to actual dredging EBITDA.
+Reasons for adjustments could include the effects of unanticipated events that, unless excluded, would be inconsistent with the alignment of the interests of named executive officers with those of our stockholders and to provide financial incentives to named executive officers to effectively implement our business plan and goals.
+In 2009, no adjustments were made to actual dredging EBITDA.

-The following table identifies the annual cash bonus incentive opportunities with respect to 2008 for our named executive officers who were eligible therefor based on the level of dredging EBITDA actually achieved as a percentage of the 2008 adjusted budgeted dredging EBITDA:
+The following table identifies the annual cash bonus incentive opportunities with respect to 2009 for our named executive officers based on the level of dredging EBITDA actually achieved as a percentage of the 2009 adjusted budgeted dredging EBITDA:

-Actual Dredging EBITDA Bonus Award Opportunity- (as defined) CEO and COO Bonus Award Opportunity-CFO =90% of Budgeted EBITDA 35% of annual salary 23.75% of annual salary =Budgeted EBITDA 70% of annual salary 47.5% of annual salary =120% of Budgeted EBITDA 140% of annual salary 95% of annual salary
+Bonus Award Bonus Award Actual Dredging EBITDA Opportunity- Opportunity- (as defined) CEO and COO CFO and SVPs =90% of Budgeted EBITDA 35% of annual salary 23.75% of annual salary =Budgeted EBITDA 70% of annual salary 47.5% of annual salary =120% of Budgeted EBITDA 140% of annual salary 95% of annual salary